2023 ASO Skills Expo Presenters

 Matt O’Kane, Notion Digital Forensics

-A/Prof Gino Pecoraro, National Association of Specialist Obstetricians and Gynaecologists; Australian Health Practitioners Advisory Services
+A/Prof Gino Pecoraro, National Association of Specialist Obstetrician and Gynaecologists; Australian Health Practitioner Advisory Services

 Dr Grant Raymond, RANZCO